 Another way is to wear protective knee gear during sports to support your knee during activities that may increase your risk of injury.
 If you are on the floor a lot for floorwork, it is a good idea to invest in a knee guard to protect your knee from the hard impact of the floor.

 Apart from cross-training, you can try specific exercises to strengthen your lower leg muscles so your meniscus does not absorb the full impact of your landing.
+See our last section on targeted exercises you can do to improve your leg strength.

 2. Warming up properly